 Today, the husband-and-wife team talk to us about all things meat -- and they're giving away 5 copies of their book!
 Read on, carnivores.

 How did you first become interested in charcuterie?
 When I enrolled at the Culinary Institute in Hyde Park, NY I was actually still a vegetarian but I vowed to myself to keep an open mind.
 Much to my surprise, my favorite class was a charcuterie course where we learned to stuff sausage and make bacon.
 After my husband, Taylor Boetticher, and I were married we spent some time traveling and working in Europe.
 We wound up working for a butcher in Panzano, a small town south of Florence.
 That sealed the deal on my love affair with meat.

 What's the easiest type of charcuterie to make at home?
 We usually recommend starting with a more simple, cooked preparation such as rillettes or duck liver mousse, which can be made in a relatively short amount of time using the type of equipment you would typically find in a home kitchen.
 It's a good idea to take a realistic look at your work space, batterie de cuisine, and time constraints when choosing what to make.

+What's your favorite thing to do with bacon?
 I'm pretty much spoiled as far as bacon goes.
 There is nearly always a tray of warm bacon fresh out of the smoker at The Fatted Calf kitchen and the ultimate treat is to tear off a little end piece.
 I am also a huge fan of hot, crispy bacon lardons in a salad of chicories or dandelion greens.

+How do you cook with cured meats, aside from eating them plain, or as toppings for pizza or sandwiches?
 I often use a bit of pancetta or bacon to start a soup, sauce, or pot of beans.
 I love to sauté kale and mustard greens with a little lardo or guanciale.
 Spanish chorizo is a favorite to pair with beans or chickpeas.
 In general, a little goes a long way in terms of flavor.

 What's the most important piece of advice that you would give to first-time salumi makers?
 Be patient and start small.
 Maybe your goal is to make your own prosciutto but better to start with a small project like guanciale (cured pork jowl) until you get a feel for it.

 Want to start making charcuterie at home?
 We're giving away 5 copies of In The Charcuterie!
 To enter, tell us in the comments: What's your favorite thing to do with bacon?
 We'll pick winners at random this Friday, October 11th at 3 PM, EST. Unfortunately, we can only ship to addresses in the continental US.